ggary9424/comic-grpc-web/README.md

 # Comic gRPC Web

 Mainly, this project is created for me to learn the `Golang` and [`gRPC`](https://grpc.io/).
 Besides, I want to use this project to save the time for checkout the comics I followed by browsing each URL everyday.

-Ppl are lazy, laziness welcomes technology, technology encourages laziness.
+People are lazy, and laziness welcomes technology, so technology encourages laziness.

 ## Relative Projects